 We've all taking the recommended precautions, but no precaution is perfect.
 Physical isolation may be a necessity, but medical isolation is not!

-At Northlake Urology we use TELEHEALTH (aka. telemedicine) methods that allow high-risk patients (or any patient) to visit with our doctors form the safety of home.
+At Northlake Urology we use telemedicine for high-risk patients or any patient desiring to see our doctors form the safety of home.
 You need only a cell phone, tablet or computer.
 Communicate with your urologist by your choice of audiovisual, audio only or even secure text messaging.

 Lab, x-rays and medical documents, pictures or video may be transmitted from us to you (and vice versa) using SMS or MMS text messaging or even email, while you talk with your doctor about medical issues.
 The process is very straight forward.
 You need no special equipment and you do not need any special app.
 If you can send a text message (or even just talk on the phone) you have all you need.
 We prescribe and refill medications, review and discuss test results and (if you prefer) perform a visual exam via video or still pictures.

 You'll find this service convenient, effective and above all, a very safe alternative to potential healthcare exposure risks.
 Urology telehealth will never replace all face-to-face physician visits, but under the circumstances this is a very reasonable alternative.

 In the midst of the ongoing COVID-19 pandemic, Medicare and most insurance providers signify that they do now cover telehealth services.
 The President has ordered this critically needed telemedicine coverage via the Centers for Medicare & Medicaid Services (CMS).
 Further, the US Department of Health (HHS) has relaxed HIPAA enforcement in hopes of easing access to medical care for patients who may not have high-tech capabilities.
 Diligent privacy protections are correspondingly in place, of course.